ec500-software-engineering/case-study-zywan/README.md

 ## Analyze two defects in the project
 1. Does the issue require an architecture change, or is it just adding a new function or?
 2. make a patch / pull request for the project to fix problem / add feature
 ## Demonstration application of the system
 ### Background
 image classification of two classes of objects-- dogs and cats
+Accoring to the results, there exists overfitting.
 ### Demo Results
 #### Accuracy
 ![Image](Accuracy.png)